 Video guide to the resorts in Malapascua Island.
-(You may experience issues watching the video using Crome browser, we are working to fix this)

 The accommodation in Malapascua has been rapidly changing as the island grows in popularity.
 Rooms range from simple cottages up to luxury resorts with swimming pools.
 Most of the resorts in Malapascua are located on Bounty Beach a lovely stretch of white beach sand.
 What makes Malapascua so great is generally everything is in walking distance, so whatever resort in Malapascua you stay, it's only a short walk to the restaurants, bars or dive shops.
 The whole strip along Bounty Beach can be walked in around 15 minutes.
 For cheaper resorts in Malapascua, like anywhere else in the world try searching behind the main beach, most are within 5 minutes walk of Bounty Beach.
 Hideaway Resort has 2 small really cheap cottages, K 5 Bamboo cottages have some cheap fan or aircon rooms just behind Oscars (Thresher Shark Dive Shop).
 BB lodging has some simple cottages, Matterhorn has a few decent rooms, while Purple Snapper has some cheap backpackers rooms.
 On Bounty Beach, Cocobana, Daño Beach Resort and Mike and Diose's Beach Cottage all offer simple basic accommodation at reasonable prices.
 For more upmarket resorts, Legends with its huge pool and modern spacious rooms or Ocean Vida's beachfront rooms are great.
 There is more than enough choice for every ones taste in accommodation.
 For the full list and more details on Malapascua Resorts, below is a list complete with photos/video and info.